(A/N): The beginning of this chapter was inspired by an AMV called "The Age of Man" ― go watch it. It's a spiritual experience. :3

 "I...
 I don't know what to say."

-Yuna stares, perhaps surprised or impressed by the weight of his words.
-'Did the words sink in at all, or have I said too much?'
-Baralai considers the possibility she might not have liked what she heard; after all, she never asked him about what he thought of her teenage love life. "...but I understand that this kind of thinking is hard to accept.
-I don't know how it feels to fall in love, so I am in no position to talk.
+Yuna stares at him, speechless, which makes him wonder: 'Did my words sink in at all or have I said too much?'
+For all he knows, she probably didn't like what she heard; after all, she never asked him about what he thought about her love life. "...but I understand that this kind of thinking is hard to accept.
+I'm not exactly an expert in love, so I'm hardly in the position to talk.
 I just hope that what I said helped you in any way."

-"...yeah."
-She nods, managing a meek smile.
-"It does, kind of."
-Pulling her legs up close, she hugs her knees and rests her head on them.
+"It does, kind of," she says with a meek smile, pulling her knees up so she can rest her chin between them.
 "You seem to know exactly what you're talking about.
-I wish I can be more like you, decisive and confident."
+I wish I can be more like you, decisive and confident..."